Location: Falls County near Marlin

-Ownership: Owned by Corrine (Lehmann) Dragoo with a conservation easement held by NPAT.
+Ownership: Owned by Correne (Lehmann) Dragoo with a conservation easement held by NPAT.

-Corrine (Lehmann) Dragoo’s family conserved the family hay meadow for several generations, and Corrine (Lehmann) Dragoo protected the Lehmann Prairie permanently for future generation via a conservation easement with NPAT.
+Correne (Lehmann) Dragoo’s family conserved the family hay meadow for several generations, and she protected the Lehmann Prairie permanently for future generation via a conservation easement agreement she made with NPAT.

 Lehmann Prairie is a tallgrass prairie remnant of the Blackland Prairie.
 Texas’ Blackland Prairie is part of the endangered tallgrass prairies of North America, of which less than 1% remains due to conversion to agriculture and development.